mysterioustrousers/MTPocket/README.md

 Gives you a request object that does all the work for you and a response object that has all the info you'd ever want to know about the transaction.
 SUPER easy to use, see examples below.

+### Advantages:

+1. It gives you comprehensive response object that contains all the info you'd ever want to know about the response:
+	- a boolean success property, yes or no if successful.
+	- the dictionary/array object generated from the response data.
+	- the raw data returned by the server (for debugging).
+	- the raw data returned by the server converted to a UTF-8 encoded string (for even easier debugging).
+	- the original request object.
+	- the apple response object (has status codes, etc.).
+	- an error object, nil if no error.
+	- a status property with common status codes mapped to easy to remember/autocompleted enums.
+	- the format the response is in (JSON/XML/TEXT).
+2. It allows you to have fine grained control, if you want it, or you can use convenience methods.
+3. It allows you to either call it synchronously so you can control what queue its on, which I like, or asynchronously on a global queue, if you don't care.
+4. It's dead simple, two simple components, a request and response object.
+5. The enums help a lot and clearly imply your options.

 ### Installation

 In your Podfile, add this line: